azerion/bluestack-sdk-android/upgrading.md

 See [Wiki] and [Help Center]  for more detailed informations. you must check [Change Log].
 You need to keep all Ad Network jars/aar up to date.

-# Upgrading SDK

-- See [Wiki] and [Help Center]  for more detailed informations.

-- You must check [Change Log].
-You need to keep all Ad Network jars/aar up to date.

 ## Version 3.4.0